edgedock/dcmartin/doc/BUILD.md

 ### 1.2 `Dockerfile` & `build.json`

 The `Dockerfile` controls the container build process.
 A critical component of that process is the `FROM` directive, which indicates the container from which to build.

 The `build.json` configuration file provides a mapping for each architecture the _service_ supports.
-For example, an Alpine-based LINUX container might include the following:
+For example, the Alpine-based LINUX `base-alpine` configuration:

 ```
+{
+    "squash": false,
     "build_from": {
+        "amd64": "alpine:3.8",
+        "arm": "arm32v6/alpine:3.8",
         "arm64": "arm64v8/alpine:3.8",
-    "amd64": "alpine:3.8",
-    "arm": "arm32v6/alpine:3.8"
+        "386": null,
+        "ppc64": null,
+        "ppc64le": null,
+        "mips64": null,
+        "mips64le": null,
+        "s390x": null,
+        "mips": null,
+        "mipsle": null
+    },
+    "args": {}
 }
 ```